I love tacos and I bet I’m not the only one out here!

 This time I went for a pork belly taco with a refreshing sauerkraut slaw because it seemed like a great combo in my head.
 Sure enough these tacos turned out to be truly delicious… Those flavors really work well together.

 I like to make my own soft shell tacos instead of buying the ready made ones.
 When I got plenty of time to do that.

 I usually prepare tacos when i have a bunch of leftovers in the fridge.

 Pork Belly Tacos with Beer & Sauerkraut Slaw

-You can prepare the pork belly in a crockpot if you like because it has to be extremely smooth and soft.
+You can prepare the pork belly in a crockpot or slow cooker if you like because it has to be extremely smooth and soft.
 I normally prepare the pork belly a day in advance so it can sit and rest overnight.
 And then I just reheat it for an hour just before serving.